Agent Skills for Large Language Models: Architecture, Acquisition, Security, and the Path Forward: Background and Scope

 \subsection{Scope and Methodology}

-In this survey, we systematically searched arXiv, ACL Anthology, NeurIPS/ICML/ICLR proceedings, and Anthropic's official publications using queries centered on ``agent skills,'' ``skill library,'' ``LLM tool use,'' ``computer-use agent,'' and ``Model Context Protocol.''
+In this survey, we systematically searched arXiv, ACL Anthology, NeurIPS/ICML/ICLR proceedings, and official technical publications using queries centered on ``agent skills,'' ``skill library,'' ``LLM tool use,'' ``computer-use agent,'' and ``Model Context Protocol.''
 We explicitly exclude earlier surveys' coverage of general LLM agent architectures and broad tool-use taxonomies, focusing instead on the skill abstraction layer and its immediate ecosystem.
+Because skill packaging has first matured in software-facing agent environments, our deployment section gives CUAs extended treatment; nevertheless, we treat this as a representative stress case rather than the full boundary of the paradigm.